-This herb was sustainable and carefully handpicked from the wild in October 2016 by a dear old friend who lives in the mountains of Crete, area Preveli in Greece.
+This herb was sustainable and carefully handpicked from the wild by a dear old friend who lives in the mountains of Crete, area Preveli in Greece.
 Whole leaves, all the sticks and stems are removed.

 Due to its wide variation in leaf shape, there has been a great deal of taxonomic confusion over the years, with many of the leaf variations of Salvia fruticosa being named as distinct species.
 These include S. libanotica, S. triloba, S. lobryana, and S. cypria, which are now considered to be Salvia fruticosa.
 The variation in leaf depends on geographical area, with plants growing on the western part of Crete having entire leaves with flat blade and margins and dark green upper sides.
 Plants growing on the eastern side of the island have much smaller leaves, with deeply three-lobed yellowish-green blade and undulate margins.
 The variation continues throughout different parts of Greece.

 The fragrance, burned in an aroma lamp alerts the senses, is tonic to the mind, sharpens the memory and is useful to have around in cases of mental fatigue, exhaustion and depression.
 More an intellectual fragrance, it aids in times of emotional upheavals and crises, brings clarity of mind and strength.

 This is a natural product, used as incense or in perfumery, or as an ingredient of incense and other perfumery or potpourri preparations.